Season 1, Episode 10

 Lorne Brown:

 And so that’s process work, how do you do that?
-So this is not talk therapy, you’re not going to solve it talking about it.
-You’ve got to get into the process work to change those old programs, those subconscious programs.
+So this is not talk therapy, you’re not going to solve it by talking about it.
+You’ve got to get into the process of changing those old programs, those subconscious programs.

 Gila Golub: